 1. Wait times for appointments usually are less than one month for new patients.
 We like to take our time during the initial evaluation and thus only a couple of new patients are seen per day.
 We only see patients that are in our geographical region of Florida which is about an hours drive to our office.
 You must be a Florida resident or live in extreme southern Alabama to be seen.

 2. All patients receiving controlled medications are required to be seen on a regular basis.
 Controlled medication prescriptions will only be dispensed in the clinic and not on procedure days at the surgery center or hospital.
 Lost or stolen medications will not be replaced.
 ALL patients who receive medications are required to sign a narcotic contract and are regularly drug screened.
 The physicians reserve the right to discharge any patient that is considered to be misusing their medications.
-Patients may be released from the practice if nothing further than pain medications can be provided for their issues.
+Patients may be released from the practice at the discretion of the staff.

 4. Patients that are prior patients of other pain management doctors will have their charts reviewed by our staff before consultations are scheduled.
 When we initially evaluate you, we will determine what options there are for your condition.
 If we feel that a certain procedure or study is warranted then we will prescribe it.

 5. It depends why you were discharged.
 If your physician closed his practice or no longer accepted your insurance, then we will gladly accept you.
 If you had issues with your controlled medication, then we'll evaluate that situation.
 If you were discharged due to illegal reasons then No, we wouldn't accept you.

 8. No. Generally patients without insurance cannot proceed with their treatment plans due to expense.
 The only non-insurance patients we see are those who have lost their insurance during the course of treatment and are in-between insurance and this is usually for a limited time.